zlatnaspirala/web-to-native/myTools_c++/cef-mac/README.txt

+ -We can use this part of project like native desktop wrapper for our web app!

+1) Step before running xCode project.

-Open Release/Chromium Embedded Framework.framework/ and extract here zip file :
+-Open Release/Chromium Embedded Framework.framework/ and extract here zip file :
 Chromium Embedded Framework.zip

-Do it same intro Debug/Chromium Embedded Framework.framework/Chromium Embedded Framework.zip
+-Do it same intro Debug/Chromium Embedded Framework.framework/ Chromium Embedded Framework.zip

 This is fix for github 100mb max filesize!
 You can put this file in ignore list for git!

+About Chromium  :
 -------------------------------------------------------------------------------
 Chromium Embedded Framework (CEF) Standard Binary Distribution for Mac OS-X
 -------------------------------------------------------------------------------